MartinHoffNygaard/Binary-search-tree/README.md

 -Recursive method to traverse the tree to a node in postorder.
 -Creating a que of all the values in the tree
 -Building the tree from a que.

+The repository also contains gradle to test the functionalities.